 At the heart of Secession were artists Gustav Klimt and his protégé and dear friend Egon Schiele.
 This exhibition provides an in-depth examination of images of extraordinary visual power: from the eroticism of Klimt's mosaic-like works, to the anguished and raw work of the young Schiele in his magnetic nudes and contorted figures against the backdrop of nocturnal Vienna, full of masked balls and dreams imbued with sexuality.

-OCCA appreciates the support of the Jeannette Hofer Fund at the Oregon Community Foundation and the City of Newport, as well as individual event sponsors, which makes it possible to show By Experience productions at the PAC.
+OCCA appreciates the support of the Jeannette Hofer Fund at the Oregon Community Foundation, the City of Newport, and series benefactors Bill & JoAnn Barton, as well as individual event sponsors, which makes it possible to show By Experience productions at the PAC.

 Ticket prices are $16 for adults, $13 for seniors, and $11 for students.
 Buy tickets online (look for the "Purchase Tickets" button above), at the PAC box office or by calling 541-265-ARTS (2787).
 Box office hours are 9 a.m. to 5 p.m.
 Monday through Friday (excepting holidays), and one hour prior to performance times.